Azure/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"
 $pip = Get-AzPublicIpAddress -ResourceGroupName $rgName -Name "publicIpName"

-New-AzFirewall -Name "azFw" -ResourceGroupName $rgName -Location centralus -VirtualNetwork $vnet -PublicIpAddress $pip -PrivateRange @("99.99.99.0/24", "66.66.0.0/16")
+New-AzFirewall -Name "azFw" -ResourceGroupName $rgName -Location centralus -VirtualNetwork $vnet -PublicIpAddress $pip -PrivateRange @("IANAPrivateRanges", "99.99.99.0/24", "66.66.0.0/16")
 ```

-This example creates a Firewall that treats "99.99.99.0/24" and "66.66.0.0/16" as private ip ranges and won't snat traffic to those addresses
+This example creates a Firewall that treats "99.99.99.0/24" and "66.66.0.0/16" as private ip ranges and won't snat traffic to those addresses.
+The entry "IANAPrivateRanges" will ensure all traffic to IANA Private Ranges won't snat.
+When the PrivateRange parameter is not specified traffic to IANA Private Ranges won't snat.

 ### 12:  Create a Firewall with a management subnet and Public IP address
 ```